 Time dedicated to the fellowship

-By the final year of the award, it is expected that fellows will have developed their portfolio beyond the fellowship and should therefore have a maximum of 50% FTE to enable broader portfolio development.
-With this in mind, fellows should design an appropriate time commitment over the duration of the award to deliver their research vision.
+By the final year of the award, it is expected that you will have developed your portfolio beyond the fellowship and should therefore have a maximum of 50% FTE to enable broader portfolio development.
+With this in mind, you should design an appropriate time commitment over the duration of the award to deliver your research vision.

-For applicants who have a joint academic appointment with other sectors, the minimum time commitment to the fellowship is 40% average over the lifetime of the award.
-This is to enable the fellow to establish leadership within the host organisation outside of the time committed to the fellowship.
+If you have a joint academic appointment with other sectors, the minimum time commitment to the fellowship is 40% average over the lifetime of the award.
+This is to enable you to establish leadership within the host organisation outside of the time committed to the fellowship.
 The time commitment should be suitably justified against the assessment criteria and aims of the programme.

 The fellowship must start by 1 October 2024 and no extensions will be given for delays in the appointment of staff.
 Therefore, when putting together the proposal, the recruitment time for staff required should be taken into consideration.
 In other words, if it is estimated that it will take six months to recruit a PDRA then only 54 months of PDRA time should be requested.
 Only if there is a PDRA or staff member ready by the grant start date should you apply for the full five years (60 months) of time.